Young cancer patient sworn in as honorary police officer

-FREEPORT, Texas --Abigail Arias 6 years old and fighting a lung cancer battle once again.
+FREEPORT, Texas --Abigail Arias is 6 years old and fighting a lung cancer battle once again.

 "I have cancer.
 The bad guys are in my lungs," she said.
 "I rung the bell, but now this cancer is coming back."